Sex organ: Development

-Cloacae
+Other animals

-In many other animals a single posterior orifice, called the cloaca, serves as the only opening for the reproductive, digestive, and urinary tracts (if present).
+In many other vertebrates, a single posterior orifice (the cloaca) serves as the only opening for the reproductive, digestive, and urinary tracts (if present) in both sexes.
 All amphibians, birds, reptiles, some fish, and a few mammals (monotremes, tenrecs, golden moles, and marsupial moles) have this orifice, from which they excrete both urine and feces in addition to serving reproductive functions.
 Excretory systems with analogous purpose in certain invertebrates are also sometimes referred to as cloacae.

+Penile and clitoral structures are present in some birds and many reptiles.

+Sexing teleost fish is determined by the shape of a fleshy tube behind the anus known as genital papilla.

+Invertebrates

 Insects

 The organs concerned with insect mating and the deposition of eggs are known collectively as the external genitalia, although they may be largely internal; their components are very diverse in form.

 Slugs and snails

 The reproductive system of gastropods (slugs and snails) varies greatly from one group to another.

 Planaria

 Planaria are flat worms widely used in biological research.
 There are sexual and asexual planaria.
 Sexual planaria are hermaphrodites, possessing both testicles and ovaries.
 Each planarian transports its excretion to the other planarian, giving and receiving sperm.